ManoRakshithaa/FACTUALITY-Bert-based-fake-news-classification/README.md

 ---

-**Factuality** is a high-performance deep learning application built to identify misinformation.
+**Factuality** is a deep learning application built to identify misinformation.
 By leveraging a fine-tuned **DistilBERT** transformer, it provides real-time news verification with the speed of a lightweight architecture and the precision of modern NLP.

 ---

-## 🧠 Project Overview
+## Project Overview
 This project demonstrates a full-cycle NLP workflow—from preprocessing raw Kaggle datasets to deploying a fine-tuned transformer model for public inference.

 * **Objective:** Classify news articles as ✅ **Real** or ❌ **Fake**.